 Battle of Chickamauga

-Commanded by Lieutenant Colonel John P. Bane, the regiment was in the attack that broke the Federal line on the second day of the battle.
+Commanded by Major Samuel Bass, the regiment was in the attack that broke the Federal line on the second day of the battle.
 The regiment lost 34 men killed, 40 wounded and 3 captured.
-Lt.
-Colonel Bane was wounded.

 The regiment was commanded by Lieutenant Colonel Bass and took part in the “Lee to the Rear” incident before charging with the Texas Brigade to plug a gap in the Confederate line.

-From the front of the Texas mounment on The Wilderness battlefield:
+From the front of the Texas monument on the Wilderness battlefield:

 Of approximately 800 troops involved the Texas Brigade counted over 500 casualties.